prikhi/sysadmintools/docs/source/vm_cluster/hardware.rst

 We have a combination of USB & PS/2 KVM Ethernet Cables, the Controllers use USB cables while the Compute & Storage nodes use PS/2.

-TODO: Double check ^that's true
+TODO: Double check the above is true

 Network Hardware